Science in the Early Childhood Classroom

 - Ask how that helps to see if there are more or less.

-Create word cards for names of objects and properties of the objects.
-Have students use the property cards for different objects so that they can see that different objects can have the same properties.
+- Create a word wall and word cards with names of objects and their properties.
+Have learners use the property cards for different objects so that they can see that different objects can have the same properties.

-Use yarn to make circles for students to sort objects by properties by putting the objects into yarn circles that represent certain properties (Venn diagrams).
+- Use yarn to make circles for learners to sort objects by properties by putting the objects into yarn circles that represent certain properties (Venn diagrams).

-Use the cards and have students put them in order to make sentences about what they know.
+- Use the cards and have learners put them in order to make sentences about what they know.

-Have students draw pictures and use the words to label the properties of different objects.
+- Have learners draw pictures and use the words to label the properties of different objects.
 Use the pages to make a dictionary of objects and their properties or characteristics.

-Read a story with a lot of description and have students identify the property words.
+- Read a story with a lot of description and have learners identify the property words.
 Chart the words.
-How many of the words have students already learned or put on the word wall.
+How many of the words have learners already learned or put on the word wall.
 For example, many early education curriculum focus on senses.
 Here is a sample list to use in conjunction with activities related to human senses: